SR14 What is known about the impacts of neonicotinoid insecticides?

 The systematic map will provide a broad overview of the available research and describe the volume and key characteristics of the research.
 It will also identify evidence clusters and knowledge gaps.
-The systematic map will not extract findings of relevant studies but will extract meta-data on study setting and experimental design.
-One of the key outputs of the systematic map is a searchable database that will enable users to select studies relevant to sub-topics of interest.
+The systematic map will not include findings of relevant studies but will present meta-data on study setting and experimental design.
+One of the key outputs of a systematic map is a searchable database that will enable users to select studies relevant to sub-topics of interest.

 The project was initiated at Harper Adams University with funding from the John Oldacre Foundation under the leadership of Nicola Randall.
-EviEM will support the project by providing expertise and reviewer time.
+EviEM has supported the project by providing expertise and reviewer time.

 Protocol has been published

 After consultations with stakeholders the review team has now authored and published a protocol, i.e. a detailed plan for how the map of NNI research is to be conducted (see link in the margin at right).